kk327/panoramaxguessr/README.md

 ## How to play in general
 You can play it at [https://panoramaxguessr.k327.eu](https://panoramaxguessr.k327.eu) or build and host it yourself.
 When you start, you're put into a random real life place, and your goal is to find where you are and select the location on the map.
 To do so you move around and try to find information.
 There's a chance of being in a place with only one photo, in that case you have to place your guess without moving.
+It's possible to remove that chance with a setting though.
 You can move by a bit by clicking the single arrow buttons, and you can start automoving by clicking the double arrow buttons at the top of the screen.
 There's also a button to go back to the primary location, which is below the map on the screen.
 Left to it is a compass that you can use to your advantage as well.
 When you're finished looking for where you are, select your guess on the map and click the Guess button.